mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 ### At-rule errors

-The `@` symbol, known in the CSS specifications as an `<at-keyword-token>`, indicates the beginning of a CSS {{cssxref("at-rule")}}.
-Once an at-rule begins with the `@` symbol, nothing is considered invalid from the parser's standpoint; everything up to the first semi-colon (`;`) or the opening curly brace (`{`) is part of the at-rule's prelude.
-The contents of each at-rule are interpreted according to the grammar rules for that particular at-rule.
+The `@` symbol, known in CSS specifications as an `<at-keyword-token>`, indicates the beginning of a CSS {{cssxref("at-rule")}}.
+Once an at-rule begins with the `@` symbol, nothing is considered invalid from the parser's standpoint.
+Everything up to the first semi-colon (`;`) or the opening curly brace (`{`) is part of the at-rule's prelude.
+The content of each at-rule is interpreted according to the grammar rules for that particular at-rule.

 Statement at-rules, such as {{cssxref("@import")}} and {{cssxref("@namespace")}} declarations, contain just a prelude.
 The semicolon ends the at-rule immediately for [regular at-rules](/en-US/docs/Web/CSS/At-rule#regular).
 If the contents of the prelude are invalid according to the grammar for that at-rule, the at-rule is ignored, with the browser continuing to parse CSS after it encounters the next semi-colon.
 For example, if an `@import` at-rule occurs after any CSS declaration other than `@charset`, `@layer` or other `@import` statements, the `@import` declaration is ignored.